Zero-shot Transfer Learning within a Heterogeneous Graph via Knowledge Transfer Networks: : Trainable Cross-Type Transfer Learning for HGNNs

-\textbf{Indirect Connections} We note that in practice, the source and target node types can be indirectly connected in heterogeneous graphs via other node types.
+\textbf{Indirect Connections} We note that in practice, the source and target node types can be indirectly connected in HGs via other node types (i.e., there is no $A_{ts}$).
 Appendix~\ref{appendix:indirect} describes how we can easily extend \method to cover domain adaption scenarios in this case.